-Dr. Jago was awarded a three-year research scholarship for her doctoral study, which explored the impact of policy on practice in terms of social change and curriculum innovation, and a two-year grant from the European Union for the training and mobility of young researchers.
-As a research fellow, she participated in a study of early literacy education in England, France, Australia, and Singapore and developed language awareness education projects with colleagues from the University of Cambridge and teachers in Germany and The Netherlands.
+Dr. Jago was awarded a three-year scholarship for her doctoral study to explore the impact of policy on practice regarding social change and curriculum innovation and a two-year grant from the European Union for teacher education.
+As a research fellow, she participated in a study of early literacy in England, France, Australia, and Singapore and developed language awareness projects with colleagues from the University of Cambridge and educators in the Netherlands.
 She has taught in England, Germany, California, and Alaska.
+At Pepperdine, she designed the TESOL program and has served as director of TESOL, chair of teacher education, and associate dean.
 In 2001, she was appointed a fellow of the Royal Society for Arts, Manufactures, and Commerce in London for her contribution to language education.

-Carolyn Keatinge, PhD

-Senior Lecturer of Psychology
+Carolyn Keatinge, PhD Senior Lecturer of Psychology